andrei-tabacaru/VacationModule/README.md

 * **Scalability:** The architecture allows for the application to be scaled horizontally or vertically, since each layer can be scaled independently.
 ### VacationModule.API

-This project is the main web API application that serves the vacation module.
+This project is the main application that serves the vacation module.
 It has dependencies on `VacationModule.Core` and `VacationModule.Infrastructure` projects.
 The `VacationModule.API` project is built using ASP.NET Core and follows the RESTful API architectural style.
 Swagger documentation is available. `DateOnlyTimeOnly.AspNet.Swashbuckle` package is used to use the correct format for `DateOnly` type in the Swagger documentation because it is a fairly new data type and it is not yet supported.

 ### VacationModule.Core